freddyfernandes/Color_Detection_OpenCV/Readme.md

-Color detection with OpenCV
+Color Detection with OpenCV
-In this short project, I detect yellow objects via webcam and draw a boundary box around these objects.
-An important consideration for this , is the hue of the color
+This short project uses OpenCV to detect yellow objects through a webcam feed and draws a bounding box around them.

-Future scope for this would be to have several differently coloured objects being detected and labelled.

--FREDDY FERNANDES
+The key aspect of this project is the consideration of the hue value for color detection.

+Dependencies
+OpenCV
+NumPy
+Pillow (PIL)

+Important Note
+Press 'q' to exit the webcam feed.
+Future Scope
+This project can be extended to detect and label objects of various colours.
+Consider experimenting with different colour thresholds and adding object labels for a more versatile application.

+Feel free to explore and customize the code for your specific use case!

+-Freddy Fernandes